intrinio/python-sdk/docs/DataTagApi.md

 # **get_data_tag_by_id**
 > DataTag get_data_tag_by_id(identifier)

-Get a Data Tag by ID
+Lookup Data Tag

-Returns a Data Tag with the specified `identifier`
+Returns the Data Tag with the given `identifier`

 ### Example
 ```python